MichaelHoste/xmoto.js/README.md

 ## For production

 Just upload the files on a static web server (you can remove the "src" folder if you want)

+## TODO

+ * Create collision boxes for borders
+ * Connect 2 wheels with the moto body (Prismatic Joints and Revolute Joints)